Skip to main content

 But for most of us, this is the exception, not the rule.
 Changing distances between devices and interference from a huge variety of other radio frequencies can dramatically affect the quality of Bluetooth links, making any codec that operates at a set data rate (like aptX and aptX HD) susceptible to poor performance.

-A scalable codec — one that can adjust its data rate in real time — can go a long way to solving the interference problem.
-If you’ve ever watched Netflix and noticed how the image quality sometimes goes from sharp to a bit pixelated, then back to sharp again, you’re seeing Netflix’s scaling at work as it responds to changes in the speed of your internet connection.
+A scalable codec that can adjust its data rate in real-time can help solve the interference problem.
+If you’ve ever watched Netflix and noticed how the image quality sometimes goes from sharp to a bit pixelated, then back to sharp again, you’re seeing Netflix’s scaling at work as it responds to changes in your internet connection speed.

 AptX Adaptive supersedes aptX and aptX HD (yet is still backward compatible with both) and has the ability to ramp its data rate from 110 Kbps to 620 Kbps as link conditions change.